Here Are 6 Amazing Benefits of Weight Lifting for Women

 Weightlifting benefits for women are plentiful, yet many women still shy away from resistance training.
 It’s time to shift some long-held paradigms and have the world start reaping the many benefits of weight lifting for women.

-Unfortunately, the popular myth that women who lift weights will get “big and bulky” has permeated society for as long as I can remember, and it’s unfortunate as resistance training is exactly what most women need.
-Still, women are still skirting the resistance training section of the gym for this very reason.
+Unfortunately, the popular myth that women who lift weights will get “big and bulky” has permeated society for as long as I can remember.
+It’s unfortunate as resistance training is exactly what most women need.
+Still, women are skirting the resistance training section of the gym for this very reason.
 Shrouded in mystery, weight training has long been associated with large, aggressive men, chalk dust flying through the air, grunts, groans, and yelling, and yes, big bulky muscles.

 So…why would women suddenly want to partake in this sort of activity?